otrv4/otrv4/otrv4.md

 1. Assemble the previous fields as `Fields`.
 2. Assign the number of `Fields` as `Number of Fields`.
-3. Depending on how many Ed448 long-term are there, generate Client Profile Signatures for each one of them.
-The symmetric key, the flag `f` (set to zero, as defined on RFC 8032 [\[9\]](#references)) and the empty context `c` are used to create a signature of the entire Client Profile excluding the signature itself.
+3. The symmetric key, the flag `f` (set to zero, as defined on RFC 8032 [\[9\]](#references)) and the empty context `c` are used to create a signature of the entire Client Profile excluding the signature itself.
 The size of the signature is 114 bytes.
 For its generation, refer to
    [Create a Client Profile Signature](#create-a-client-profile-signature) section.
-To sign, first sign with the older Ed448 long-term public keys and then with the newer ones.
-Assign these signatures to `Client Profile Signatures` by concatenating the ones that correspond to older signatures first.
-4. Assign the number of `Client Profile Signatures` as `Number of Client Profile Signatures`.

 After the Client Profile is created, it must be published in a public place.
 When using OTRv4 in OTRv3-compatible mode and OTRv4-standalone mode, notice that